 A Classic Summer of Shakotan Blue and Seafood Bowls

-“All of Shakotan” Scenic Cape Shakotan Tour (Includes Meal)
+“All of Shakotan” Scenic Cape Shakotan Tour (With Lunch, Excluding Multilingual Audio System)

 Stretching out into the Sea of Japan, the Shakotan Peninsula is known for its jewel-like “Shakotan Blue” waters, dramatic cliffs, and striking rock formations.
 This scheduled sightseeing bus offers an ideal way to experience this remarkable region.